NETWAYS/jenkins-training/Installation/04_config.md

 # Configuration
 Jenkins can be configured in two ways

-* Through the web interface
+* On the fly through the web interface
 * By editing it's config files (XML-formated)

 ~~~SECTION:notes~~~